printers-for-people/catboat/docs/Features.md

 * Sample configuration files are available for many common printers.
   Check the [config directory](../config/) for a list.

-To get started with Klipper, read the [installation](Installation.md) guide.
+To get started with Kalico, read the [installation](Installation.md) guide.

 ## Step Benchmarks